 - The drug may not be on the plan's List of Covered Drugs (Drug List), or it could have a requirement or restriction that you did not know about or do not think should apply to you.
-If you decide to get the drug, you may need to pay the full cost for it. - If you do not pay for the drug but think it should be covered, you can ask for a coverage decision see Chapter 7, Section C, page 104. - If you and your doctor or other prescriber think you need the drug right away, you can ask for a fast coverage decision see Chapter 9, Section 6.4, page 137. - Send us a copy of your receipt when you ask us to pay you back.
-In some situations, we may need to get more information from your doctor or other prescriber in order to pay you back for the service or drug.
+If you decide to get the drug, you may need to pay the full cost for it. - o If you do not pay for the drug but think it should be covered, you can ask for a coverage decision see Chapter 7, Section C, page 109. - o If you and your doctor or other prescriber think you need the drug right away, you can ask for a fast coverage decision see Chapter 9, Section F, page 141. - Send us a copy of your receipt when you ask us to pay you back.
+In some situations, we may need to get more information from your doctor or other prescriber in order to pay you back for the drug.

 When you send us a request for payment, we will review your request and decide whether the service or drug should be covered.
 This is called making a "coverage decision."
-If we decide it should be covered, we will pay for our share of the cost of the service or drug.
+If we decide it should be covered, we will pay for the service or drug.
 If we deny your request for payment, you can appeal our decision.

-To learn how to make an appeal, see Chapter 9, Section 6.1, page 135.
+To learn how to make an appeal, see Chapter 9, Section F1, page 139.